voraczech/voraczech.com/content/prepper.md

 > Benefit: Ability to use alternatives before needing them (when it's too late)
 >
-> Additional costs: cost of services, convenience, time
+> Extra costs: cost of services, convenience, time

 It is useful to learn some things before they are needed.
 Then one is often stressed even because one doesn't fully know what one is doing.
 Change a tyre.
 Eating with chopsticks.
 Pay with a new payment method.
 Use a VPN.
 Ask the AI correctly.